elPeiretti/ReactNativeChallenge/README.md

 - Implemented the use of Context for the time.
 I thought that if I added context to the current time, GameScreen would stop rendering every second.
 Though, that was not the case, so I realized that I could create a component for each modal, (instead of having them written in GameScreen.js), removing the re-rendering (only the FinishModal re-renders, which may be more efficient).
 - Created a file for the Pause modal, to make GameScreen look cleaner.
 - Added an icon to the app (I may change it later).

+## Day 7
+> Time dedicated:

+On day 7, the next things were done:
+- I've added the impossible difficulty option
+- I've implemented the time-trial gamemode.
+I could have done it in the same component as the normal game, but I've decided that it will be easier for me to fix things if I have them separated.